 In regards to other potential opportunities, management continues to review a number of projects with near term cash generating potential, and in some instances, significant exploration upside.
-So far, in Q1 2013, the Company has seen a marked increase in the number and quality of opportunities being presented to the Company.
+In 2013, the Company has seen a marked increase in the number and quality of opportunities being presented to the Company.
 The Company continues to undertake its due diligence on a number of these opportunities.